t-minshall/duck-coop-controller/readme.txt

 	4) sudo reboot

 To change from static IP to DHCP
-	1) verify current IP address, type "ip a"
+	1) verify current IP address, type "ip a" (or "ip addr").
+Note the identifying name for the network adapter (eg wlan0).
+	2) edit the netplan config file, type "sudo nano /etc/netplan/00-installer-config.yaml"